forseti-security/forseti-security/_docs/_latest/configure/general/non-org-root.md

 But, you also have the option to run Forseti even if you only own a subset of resources, such as a specific folder, or projects that are directly under the organization.
-You will be able to inventory audit these subset of resources, but not be able to use Explain.
+You will be able to inventory and audit these subset of resources, sbut not be able to use Explain.

 ## How to Install and Configure